 Individual coaching in all aspects of underwater photography from Dr Alexander Mustard MBE.

 - Portfolio appraisal and editing.
 Alex will identify your strongest photographs, explaining which images can work well for stock sales, magazine editorial, print sales and contest entries.
+They are rarely the same ones.
 Alex says “working as an underwater photographer I take editing my work very seriously, without it, your most memorable shots are lost in a sea of average images.
 Different markets require different styles of images and I can help you identify the best uses for your best pictures.”

 - Detailed instruction on any classic or advanced underwater photography technique.
 Alex is the author of Underwater Photography Masterclass, the most popular book on the subject and has written regular monthly columns on underwater photography techniques for 8 different magazines.
 This is your chance to dig deep into the techniques of underwater photography for all diving conditions.
 Alex says “I have shot underwater photographs all over the world and have a great deal of experience teaching techniques on my workshops.
-Everyone learns in slightly different ways and at different speeds – being able to instruct face to face is the best way to truly ensure you understand how to make the images you want to.”
+Everyone learns in slightly different ways and at different speeds – teaching you face to face is the best way to truly ensure you understand how to make the images you’ve been wanting to.”

 - Image optimisation and selection for photography competitions.
 Alex has won many major international awards for his photography and, for example, has been featured in 10 different collections of images from the Wildlife Photographer of the Year.
 Also he is founder and judge of the Underwater Photographer of the Year competition, and has judged many other major contests including Wildlife Photographer of the Year, GDT European Wildlife Photographer of the Year, British Wildlife Photography Awards, CMS World Championship of Underwater Photography, OASIS Photography Contest and most large underwater photography competitions.
-Alex says “winning competitions requires great images, but it also demands entering the right ones.
-I feel lots of photographers fail to pick the right images from their portfolios.
-My experience as a successful competitor and judge can help you select from your photos those with the best chances in the different competitions and also to help you process them correctly.”
+Alex says “winning competitions requires top images, but it also requires that you enter the right ones.
+I feel lots of photographers fail to pick the right images from their portfolio.
+My experience as a successful competitor and judge can help you select from your photos with the best chances in the different competitions and I can help you process them correctly.”

 - Career development coaching – raising your profile, social media success and getting published.
 Marketing yourself is a fundamental step in getting your images seen, appreciated and purchased.
 Alex will share his advice on building a strong reputation and valuable following in the field of underwater photography and how to work with magazines, agencies and other clients.
 Alex says “a lot of photographers have good images, but not everyone gets the cover shot or paid commissions.
-I plan to share the secrets of my successes.
+Marketing your work in the right way is essential and it is certainly about more than getting likes!
+I am happy to share the secrets of my successes as well as the mistakes I’ve made.
 I can also tell you which publications pay properly and promptly and share the unwritten rules of being an editorial contributor.”

-Alex charges an hourly rate (minimum booking 1 hour) for 1:1 tuition.
+Alex charges an hourly rate of £150 GBP (minimum booking 1 hour) for private tuition.
 Bookings of 4 hours or more will include an “off the clock” lunch break with Alex (where we can continue to discuss photography).
 Limited sessions available each year during normal office hours (week days only), in Alex’s home-office in Peterborough, England (collection from mainline station or parking available).